-State [Party]: AUSTRALIA reporting for t ime period 1 January 2017 to 31 December 2017

-1. Destruction of stockpiled APMs (Arti icle 4)

-Туре Qua antity Lot # (if possible) Supplementary inf ormation

-Not Applicab le.

-TOTAL

-2. Destruction of APMs in mined areas ((Article 5)

-Туре Qua antity Supplementary info ormation

-Not Applicab le.

-TOTAL

-Form H Technical characteristics of each type produced/owned or possessed h) The technical characteristics of each type of anti-personnel mine produced, to the extent known, and those currently owned or possessed by a State Party, giving, where reasonably possible, such categories of information as may facilitate identification and clearance of anti-personnel mines; at a minimum, this information shall include the dimensions, fusing, explosive content, metallic content, colour photographs and other information which may facilitate mine clearance"
+State [Party]: AUSTRALIA reporting for from time period 1 January 2018 to 31 December 2018 1.
+Destruction o f stockpiled APMs (Article 4) Туре Quantity Lot # (if possible) Supplementary in formation Not Applicable .
+TOTAL 2.
+Destruction o f APMs in mined a areas (Article 5) - Туре Quantity Supplementary info ormation h) The technical characteristics of each type of anti-personnel mine produced, to the extent known, and those currently owned or possessed by a State Party, giving, where reasonably possible, such categories of information as may facilitate identification and clearance of anti-personnel mines; at a minimum, this information shall include the dimensions, fusing, explosive content, metallic content, colour photographs and other information which may facilitate mine clearance"